In the age of online meetings and working remotely, time stretches on forever and there are few...

 Working remotely and collaboratively in the digital space is an increasingly practical option for both offices and client relationships.
 As a fully remote team, we’ve updated this article with our recommended collaborative online tools.

 As trends analyst Dion Chang writes, “The concept of flexitime was spawned way back in the 1970s, but it is remarkable that most corporate companies still don’t embrace the idea, even though technology enables us not only to work flexible hours, but also to work remotely.”

-Here’s a list of our favourite online collaborative tools to bring you into the 21st Century.
+Here’s a list of our seven favourite online collaborative tools to use when working from home:

 We have experimented with several options for a solution to our need for collaborative document storage.
 After trying Dropbox, among others, we chose Google Drive.
 It’s an excellent online storage facility that’s easy to share in and collaborate with.
-With access to the ever-useful Docs, Sheets and Slides, users have up to 15GBs of free storage.
+With access to the ever-useful Documents, Sheets and Slides, users have up to 15GBs of free storage.
 And you can buy more space if needed!

 Share and edit documents live with simultaneous users - no more wondering which version of a document is the correct one - which allows for true collaboration.

-Another great feature offered by Google Drive is the ability to open any file in formats not supported by your device or PC - it merely searches the web browser and opens the correct programme in which to view the file.
-Amazing!
+Another great feature offered by Google Drive is the ability to open any file in formats not supported by our device or PC - it merely searches the web browser and opens the correct programme in which to view the file.
+Thank you, Google!

-As a team using Gmail and Drive, Hangouts is a natural fit for us - they integrate perfectly and work well across multiple locations.
-Another favourite by Google, this is our favourite tool over Skype when meeting with a team because of its screensharing and presenting modes, though holding effective meetings with a remote team takes some practice and discipline (look out for a future post on how to manage an online conference call!).
-If your team is spread out then Google Hangouts is worth looking into (although I’ll admit, nothing beats the Skype emojis.)
+As a team using the G-Suite like Gmail and Drive, Hangouts is a natural fit for us - they integrate perfectly and work well across multiple locations and pretty well on mobile too.
+Hangouts has screen sharing and presenting modes, though holding effective meetings with a remote team takes some practice and discipline.
+If your team is spread out then Google Hangouts is worth looking into.

-Hangouts makes it easy to present, share files, make video calls.
-If you have Gmail and use Google Calendar, a Hangout is created for each meeting booked.
-Join for free; available for PC and mobile devices.
+Hangouts makes it easy to present, share files, and make video calls.
+If you have Gmail and use Google Calendar, a Hangout is automatically created for each meeting booked.
+Available for PC and mobile devices.

 Described by Small Business Trends as an “instant messaging and collaboration system on steroids”, Slack not only allows you to chat within your team from anywhere and share files by dropping and dragging, but it also offers integration with a host of other systems, such as Google Drive, Twitter and Trello, allowing notifications across various platforms to be directed to one, easily accessible place so you don’t have to constantly switch between apps!